ankurRangi/Realtime-Chat-App/documentation/document.md

 6. Create the logic for adding a friend at `api\friends\add\route.ts`

-7. Create a helper function to connect with redis `helper\redis.ts`
+7. Create a helper function to connect with redis `helper\redis.ts`, which will input commands with args and return the output based on the command.

-8.
+## Layout for Incomming Friend Requests.

+1.